danielmartin/DMCSideMenu/README.md

 ### Manual Install

-All you need to do is drop `RESideMenu` files into your project, and add `#include "RESideMenu.h"` to the top of classes that will use it.
+All you need to do is drop `DMCSideMenu` files into your project, and add `#include "DMCSideMenu.h"` to the top of classes that will use it.

 ## Example Usage